 Observation and Recording

 “Number eleven is the power of accurate observation and recording.
-I’ll only give you one example of how you think this way, and if you push yourself, you will be able to supply many more power of accurate observation and recording examples.
+I’ll only give you one example of how you think this way, and if you push yourself, you will be able to supply much more power of accurate observation and recording examples.
 It used to be an axiom among British upper classes that if you could not draw what you saw with your eye you were in fact not seeing what was there.
 So drawing wasn’t a way to kill time, but a way to sharpen the perception.

 Dealing with Challenges